young917/TETRIS/README.md

 ---

-* Block falls Every seconds.
+* Block falls every seconds.

-* Rotate or Move following input direction.
+* Rotate or Move block following input direction.

 * Get score according to the area the bottom of the falling block touch.